AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 - The ability to install Globus Connect Personal (GCP) software on your laptop.
 You may wish to download this software from https://www.globus.org/globus-connect-personal and pre-install it before the workshop, or it can be downloaded and installed in the workshop.
 Note that if you are unable to install GCP due to restrictions on your laptop, you will only be able to observe demonstrations of its use.

-Please contact alex.ip@aarnet.edu.au or steele.cooke@aarnet.edu.au if you are unsure about any of the above requirements.
+Please contact alex.ip@aarnet.edu.au, steele.cooke@aarnet.edu.au or chris.myers@aarnet.edu.au if you are unsure about any of the above requirements.

 ## Agenda
 ### PART I